Skip to main content

 Tip

-If you configure the service to work with a specific View, Dependency Injection is not recommended.
+If you configure the service to work with an individual View, dependency injection is not recommended.
 Use the technique described in the following section instead: Implement Services in Your Application.